How I Generated 20x More Organic Reach For a Veterinary Brand On Facebook

-At VetVox Marketing I have the pleasure to help amazing veterinarians expand their reach online and care for more animals in their communities throughout the strategic use of social channels.
+At VetVox Marketing I have the pleasure to help amazing veterinarians expand their reach online and care for more animals in their communities through the strategic use of social channels.

 In this case study, I wanted to present the strategies used to boost organic growth for a small, family-owned veterinary clinic in Alberta.

 After auditing their current social presence, I was able to identify their best-performing content types and optimal posting times.
 Looking at their Facebook and Instagram analytics I also uncovered important details about their target's demographic (e.g., age, gender. location, etc), and behavioural features (i.e., Facebook affinity categories).

 The organic content strategy was focused on 3 key elements: consistency, value and engagement.
 I wanted to ensure the content was not only shared consistently (i.e., consistent aesthetics, messaging and frequency), but also that it was valuable to followers, and engaged them in a conversation about animal health.

-The post had over 530 shares, 600+ reactions and almost 500 comments.
-It reached a total of 47,471 accounts, 20x more than the actual number of page followers at the time!
+The post had over 530 shares, more than 600 reactions and almost 500 comments.
+It reached a total of 47,471 accounts, which is 20x more than the actual number of followers the company had at the time!

 By the end of the first month of this content strategy execution, the Facebook Page's stats were:

 Page views: +82%